Nicholas Ingram: Murder of J.C. Sawyer

+Apprehension

+Witnesses observed Ingram at a convenience store later that night, driving a pickup truck matching the description of J.C.
+Sawyer's pickup truck.
+Three days later, authorities recovered the pickup truck on the side of Interstate 20 in Mississippi; authorities found a receipt from a motel in Lincoln, Alabama, dated June 3, 1983.
+Investigators retrieved the motel's portion of the receipt, which had Ingram's handwriting on it, therefore connecting him to the theft of the pickup truck.

+Ingram somehow made his way to California, where he stole another car.
+Afterwards, he fled to Nebraska, where he was arrested for driving under the influence.
+Police questioned him about one of the stolen automobiles.
+Ingram then told police that he was wanted for two murders in Georgia; Nebraska authorities contacted Georgia authorities afterwards and extradited Ingram to Georgia for questioning there.
+Ingram then gave a partial confession to the murders, stating that he remembered his friend driving him to the Sawyers' residence, finding his friend gone, and taking a pickup truck, but that he woke up the next morning in a parking lot in Alabama; he insisted that he had blacked out from drinking too much and that he could not remember a robbery or murder.

 Murder conviction

 Ingram was convicted of killing J. C. Sawyer, 55, a retired military veteran.

 Controversy

 In seeking to halt the execution, Ingram's lawyers argued that they had only recently learned that their client had been heavily drugged and medicated by prison officials before his 1983 trial and therefore was not aware enough of the proceedings to show a contrition that might have influenced jurors not to recommend the death penalty.
 Ingram's appeal lawyers argued that he was given an anti-psychotic drug during his trial that made him appear to be unemotional and remorseless.
 They also argued that his lawyer in that trial was not told of a diagnosis that Ingram had psychiatric problems, a diagnosis that might have altered the trying of the case.
 The Georgia Attorney General, Mike Bowers, countered that those issues had been addressed in previous appeals.
 The courts agreed.
 District Judge Horace Ward dismissed pleas by Ingram's lawyers for a new hearing to examine alleged new evidence that he was drugged at his trial in 1983 and unable to brief his defence lawyers.